tsde/r10k-deployerjs/README.md

 ## Technical considerations

-As I like to test new things, this code is using ES6 generators and promises.

 [Koa](https://github.com/koajs/koa) is used as the web framework along with [co](https://github.com/tj/co) for controlling generator flow.

 [Redis](http://redis.io/) is used as a queue backend to store the jobs and [kue](https://github.com/Automattic/kue) is used as the queue handler.